Plymouth shooting: Aftermath

 Davison's Facebook and YouTube accounts were terminated in line with the sites' behavioural policies.

-In February 2022 Davison's father Mark was interviewed for the BBC and said he was sorry and ashamed of his son's actions.
-He said that he had told police, in 2017, that he did not think his son should be allowed a shotgun.
+In February 2022, Davison's father Mark was interviewed for the BBC.
+Describing himself as "sorry and ashamed", he said he had raised concerns over his son's possession of a shotgun with the police in 2017.

 Vigil and condolences

 An evening vigil was held on 13 August at North Down Crescent Park in Keyham.
 Flags in the city were flown at half-mast, and Smeaton's Tower was lit up that evening as a mark of respect.

 Books of condolence were made available in several locations, along with an online book on the Plymouth City Council's website.
 Several memorials were placed at areas close to the crime scenes, where flowers and cards were laid, as well as further impromptu vigils being held by residents.

 Inquest

-On 19 August 2021, the inquest into the deaths of Davison and his five victims was opened in Plymouth.
+On 19 August 2021, the inquest into the deaths of the five victims and Davison was opened in Plymouth.
 On 20 February 2023 the jury returned a verdict of unlawful killing of all of the victims.
+The inquest heard that Firearms Enquiry Officers at Devon and Cornwall Police had received no training for twenty years, tools such as risk matrices were not routinely used and that a "dangerously unsafe culture" had prevailed within the Firearms Licensing Office, which was described as "a dangerous shambles".
+It also transpired that the detective investigating Davison's assault on two youths had not known what the "FC" marker meant in the Police computer system, which denoted Davison as the holder of a shotgun certificate.
 Ian Arrow, the senior coroner for Plymouth said that "There was a serious failure by Devon and Cornwall Police's firearms and explosive licensing unit in granting and later failing to revoke the perpetrator's shotgun licence."
 He also called for reform of the UK's gun laws, saying that shotguns were "no less lethal" than other types of firearm.